ASKurz/blogdown5/content/blog/2023-02-13-causal-inference-with-logistic-regression/index.md

 `$$\tau_\text{ATE} = \mathbb E (y_i^1 - y_i^0 \mid \mathbf C_i, \mathbf D_i).$$`

-In words, this means the average treatment effect in the population is the same as the average of each person’s individual treatment effect, computed conditional on their continuous covariates `\(\mathbf C_i\)` and discrete covariates `\(\mathbf D_i\)`.
+In words, this means the average treatment effect in the population is the same as the average of each participant’s individual treatment effect, computed conditional on their continuous covariates `\(\mathbf C_i\)` and discrete covariates `\(\mathbf D_i\)`.
 This, again, is sometimes called *standardization* or *g-computation*.
 Within the context of a logistic regression model, we further observe

 $$
 \tau_\text{ATE} = \mathbb E (y_i^1 - y_i^0 \mid \mathbf C_i, \mathbf D_i) = {\color{blueviolet}{\mathbb E (p_i^1 - p_i^0 \mid \mathbf C_i, \mathbf D_i)}},